Xto-dev/PaintTogether/README.md

 - **Room persistence**: Rooms exist as long as at least one user is connected
 - **Auto-cleanup**: Empty rooms are automatically deleted
 - **Password protection**: Rooms are password-protected (stored in memory, not persisted)
+- **State synchronization**: New users receive the complete drawing history and existing cursor positions

 ## Drawing Controls